RichardPar/Rako_Adapter_MQTT/README.md

 Created on Linux using CodeLite IDE and Qmake based.

-#For the RAKO HUB Lighting controller to HomeAssistant MQTT interface
+#For the RAKO HUB Lighting controller to HomeAssistant MQTT interface<br>

+This is a work in progress..... your mileage may vary... it was written in a day as a test.. it worked awesomely

 Working <br>
   * Config Discovery pushing to HomeAssistant<br>